Dupont2001/BIManalyst_g_24/A4/README.md

 This is a guide on how to install _**Blender**_ and _**Blender Add-ons**_.
 Additionally, we'll demonstrate how to use a script on an IFC file in Blender BIM.

 1. Download and install Blender:
-First you have to download [Blender](https://www.blender.org/download/), which is a free and open-source program for 3D authoring.
-Blender works on Linux, Mac, and Windows.
+First you have to download [Blender](https://www.blender.org/download/), which is a free and open-source program for 3D authoring. _**Blender**_ works on Linux, Mac, and Windows.
 You need to choose your preference.

-* Once you have downloaded Blender, click on the completed download and open the Blender setup.

-* Click "Next."

-* Now you will proceed to the "End-User License Agreement," where you accept the terms

-* Click "Next."

-* In the new window "Custom Setup," click "Next" again.

-* Now you are ready to instal Blender, so click "Install."

-* Once the installation is complete, click "Finish."

-* Now Blender is installed as a program on your computer.

-* Open Blender, where you will need toperform a quick setup.
-Click "Next."

-* The program is now ready for use.
+Once you have downloaded _**Blender**_, click on the completed download and open the _**Blender**_ setup.
+Click "Next".
+Now you will proceed to the "End-User License Agreement", where you accept the terms.
+Click "Next".
+In the new window "Custom Setup", click "Next" again.
+Now you are ready to instal Blender, so click "Install".
+Once the installation is complete, click "Finish".
+Now _**Blender**_ is installed as a program on your computer.
+Open _**Blender**_, where you will need toperform a quick setup.
+Click "Next".
+The program is now ready for use.

 2. Download BlenderBIM Add-on:
 Now we need to install BlenderBIM Add-on _**Bonsai**_.